AxiansITSecurity/Restsh/docs/Tutorials/F5DO.rst

 .. hint::

-   The schema on GitHub is no longer up-to-date.
-You can fetch the current schema file directly from your f5: ``f5.do.schema <destination folder>``
+   The GitHub schema is outdated, and the only way to access a current version is through a support ticket.

 **Example: onboarding.json**